 As an Ezreal player one must be able to recognize his / her damage potential.
 Ezreal has the ability to outplay many other AD carries due to his ability to easily reposition and deal damage afar.
 Decent players, in teamfights, will choose to simply Arcane Shift away from the fight.
 Good players, however, will recognize his ability to reposition with Arcane Shift and maintain consistent damage output.

 The 9 points can be placed into utility, defense, or both.
 If opting for utility your ability to trade will be gimped but your lane sustainability will be much stronger.
 If opting for defense you will have more problems with mana but you will be much stronger in trades.
+Generally speaking, as of now, placing the 9 points into defense is ideal because of the buff to supports and nerf to ADs.

 Earlier on this ability doesn't come into play as often because it has a large mana cost, but later on it's a great utility tool for pushing down towers as a team and taking down objectives.
 The AS buff you throw on allies greatly increases efficiency.
 This ability can also be used to poke through minions earlier on.